Coldcard/firmware/docs/limitations.md

 # Developer / Source Code

 - source code can probably only be compiled and developed on Mac OS and Linux
-- we have very limited time to support other devs geting their setups working
+- we have very limited time to support other devs getting their setups working

 # Change Outputs